ABSN vs. BSN: Which One Should You Choose?

 How Are ABSN vs. BSN Programs Different?

-The exact length of a program depends on the number of credits taken per semester and the chosen university.
-For most BSN students, however, earning a degree takes about four years.
-ABSN students can complete their accelerated program in as few as 18 months, helping them enter the workforce or seek a raise with their newly received qualifications.
+These students can complete an accelerated program in as few as 18 months, helping them enter the workforce or seek a raise with their newly earned qualifications.

-The Application Requirements
+Application Requirements

-Another key difference between these programs is their application requirements.
+Another key difference between the programs is their application requirements.
 The reason an ABSN can offer an accelerated program with approximately 60 credit hours of courses is that it requires applicants to have already earned a bachelor’s degree.
 Bachelor’s degree holders have minimal general education requirements to complete as compared to students without a conferred bachelor’s degree.

 ABSN vs. BSN: Which One Is Better?